peterjunpark/crosswordfish/README.md

 However, Crosswordfish is still very much an MVP and has a few limitations as yet.
 The most obvious limitations are in how it _generates_ crossword puzzles.
 Currently, the app is only able to generate freeform grid layouts, due to the much greater complexity of generating American-style grid layouts.
-Similarly, the app is only able to generate American-style crossword clues, due to the extreme complexity of generating cryptic (UK-style) clues.
+Similarly, the app is only able to generate straight crossword clues, due to the creative complexity of generating cryptic (UK-style) clues.

 [This Wikipedia article](https://en.wikipedia.org/wiki/Crossword) explains the different styles of crossword grids and clues.